How to get an EPC for your property

 Is it the same register for England, Scotland, Northern Ireland and Wales?

-England and Wales have the same database, but Scotland and Northern Ireland have separate systems.
+England, Wales & Northern Ireland have the same database, but Scotland have a separate system.

 What can I expect when getting an EPC?